 Nit combing can take hours, depending on how long, thick, or curly your child’s hair is.
 Most kids won’t sit still that long, so letting them do things like reading a book, watching TV, or doing crafts throughout the process can make it less painful for you and your child.

 You should continue combing daily or every couple of days until you see no lice for about two weeks.
 After the first combing, you should notice that most of the lice are gone.
 Every subsequent combing will remove more lice and any that have hatched since the last combing.

-If you find that your child has head lice, you should also check everyone in the household for head lice.
+If you find that your child has head lice, you should also check everyone in the household.
 Head lice do not jump, fly, or hop.
 Instead, they crawl and can be spread through close contact with someone who is infected.

-Licefreee is a safe, effective, non-toxic alternative to traditional lice shampoos containing chemical pesticides.
-In 1999, we launched our Original Non-Toxic lice treatment, Licefreee Gel, and have expanded our product line in the last two decades while still maintaining our reputation as one of the most trusted and reliable products on the market.
-If you or someone you know is dealing with head lice, don’t wait, pick up some Licefreee today!
+Licefreee is a safe, effective, non-toxic alternative to traditional lice shampoos that contain chemical pesticides.
+In 1999, we launched our Original Non-Toxic lice treatment, Licefreee Gel, and have expanded our product line in the last two decades while still maintaining our reputation as one of the most trusted and reliable manufacturers on the market.
+If you or someone you know is dealing with head lice, don’t wait—pick up some Licefreee today!